-For women and men: open back, closed front dressing-gown in terry or candlewick worn over the nightwear.
+(c) Women and men.
+Open back, closed front dressing-gown in terry or candlewick worn over the nightwear.
 Bedsocks.

 The authors state that they were unable to discover a really satisfactory incontinence pad.
 The importance of adequate laundering facilities and clearly identifiable marking of garments is stressed.